-Alfred Hermida is an award-winning online news pioneer, digital media scholar and journalism educator.
+Alfred Hermida is an award-winning online news pioneer, digital media scholar and journalism educator with two decades of experience in digital journalism.

-Director and associate professor at the Graduate School of Journalism at the University of British Columbia in Vancouver, Canada, he is at the forefront of research into social media and new digital forms of story telling and audience engagement.
+Director and associate professor at the Graduate School of Journalism at the University of British Columbia in Vancouver, Canada, he is at the forefront of research into the digital transformation of media, social media and data journalism.
+In 2017, he co-founded and launched The Conversation Canada with his UBC Journalism colleague, Mary Lynn Young, bringing academics and experienced journalists together to share timely analysis and commentary drawing from research, evidence and insights.

 Tell Everyone was acclaimed as the best business-related book in Canada for 2015, winning the National Business Book Award.

-He is also a co-author of Participatory Journalism: Guarding Open Gates at Online Newspapers, published in 2011 by Wiley-Blackwell.
+He is co-editor of the Sage Handbook of Digital Journalism (Sage 2016) and co-author of Participatory Journalism: Guarding Open Gates at Online Newspapers, published in 2011 by Wiley-Blackwell.

 He was named an IBM CAS Canada Research Faculty Fellow in 2010, 2011 and 2012, and won the 2011 UBC President’s Award for Public Education Through Media.
 He was nominated in the 2011 Digi Awards for Canada’s top social media maven.